 So I kept trying to “behave” and in the process I neglected my job, never met up with friends much, refused to go out at night in case he made contact with me – my personality changed, (I became an introvert).

 It was okay to be ignored, it was okay for me to do things I would never normally do, (even sexually), it was okay for him not to call or to go out of his way for me, or it was okay for him to disappear from time to time, it was okay for him to forget my birthday.

 I also made up excuses for him in my mind to make myself feel better.
 I lied to myself that it was not his fault or that he has so much to deal with or that he has lots of stress.

-The bottom line here is that he conditioned me to accept his bad behaviour, and not to question him or show how upset it made me that he did this to me – because he was NORMAL and I was the INSANE one with unreasonable demands.
+The bottom line here is that he conditioned me to accept his bad behavior, and not to question him or show how upset it made me that he did this to me – because he was NORMAL and I was the INSANE one with unreasonable demands.

 So I ended up turning a blind eye and pretty much suffered alone.

 I allowed my boundaries to be bent – I allowed him to overstep the line.

 He once said to me, “Why do you allow me to abuse you?
 Would you take this crap from anyone else?”
 To which I answered, “No I wouldn’t and it’s because I understand you and love you”.